rappasoft/laravel-livewire-tables/README.md

  * Hide this column based on a condition. i.e.: user has or doesn't have a role or permission.
 Must return a boolean, not a closure.
  */
 public function hideIf($condition) : self;

+/**
+ * This column is only included in exports and is not available to the UI */ public function exportOnly() : self;

+/**
+ * This column is excluded from the export but visible to the UI unless defined otherwise with hide() or hideIf() */ public function excludeFromExport() : self;

+/**
+ * If supplied, and the column is exportable, this will be the format when rendering the CSV/XLS/PDF instead of the format() function.
+You may have both, format() for the UI, and exportFormat() for the export only.
+If this method is not supplied, format() will be used and passed through strip_tags() to try to clean the output.
+ */
+public function exportFormat(callable $callable = null) : self;
 ```

 ### Properties